 Contributed by Shauna H.

-Between three and nine years old were the ages I’d say were most magical for my kids.
+I would say between three and nine years old were the most magical for my kids.
 They were mostly into Disney Princesses (my daughter thought they were real princesses), Cars, Tinkerbell, and characters from Disney shows.

 Disney with young kids.

 Our children were three and five years old on our first trip to Disney World.
 My husband and I look back on this as one of our favorite family trips of all time.
 The kids were so excited by the characters, the rides and atmosphere were amazing, and it truly seemed like the happiest place on earth.
 My husband and I had never been to Disney World – it was just as magical for us as it was for them!

 Our kids are now 12 and 14 years old and our most recent trip to Disney World was still fabulous!
 On past trips, we had to work around things like character dinners and meet/greets, but this time it was all about the rides.
 Especially exciting ones like Tower of Terror, Aerosmith’s Rock ‘n’ Roller Coaster, or Everest (our favorite at

 When is the Best Time to go to Disney?